progval/Limnoria/INSTALL.md

 ### Pip

-Run the first install commands again.
+Run the install commands again.

 ## Upgrading to Python 3